Cyber Coverage Explained: Wrongful Collection of Data

 As millions of Americans have shifted to working from home, one of the questions we hear every day from brokers is whether their client’s Corvus policy will respond if a cyber incident’s cause or vector is a remote-based worker.

-One thing we can settle right away: when it comes to a Corvus Smart Cyber or Smart Tech E&O policy, the answer is yes.
+One thing we can settle right away: when it comes to a Corvus Smart Cyber Insurance® or Smart Tech E+O® policy, the answer is yes.
 There is no language in our form that specifies a worker’s physical location at the time of an incident.

-But beyond that short answer, it’s worth exploring some possible reasons why there is some confusion about this question, and why there may be issues with coverage from other policies.
+But beyond that short answer, it’s worth exploring some possible reasons why there is some confusion about this question, and why there may be issues with cyber insurance coverage limits from other policies.

 Part of the perception of possible non-coverage stems from the legacy of other common P/C commercial policies.